adriaabril/read-app/README.md

 ```
 python -m venv venv
 source venv/bin/activate  # On Windows use: venv\Scripts\activate
 ```

 - Install dependencies:

 ```
 pip install -r requirements.txt
 ```

 - Run the Flask app:

 ```
 python main.py
 ```

 - Open a web browser and go to:

 ```
 http://127.0.0.1:5000/
 ```

+## Usage
+### Uploading a PDF

+- Navigate to the Upload section of the web interface.

+- Select and upload a PDF file.

+- The system will process and extract the document's text.

+### Querying the PDF

+- Enter a query related to the uploaded document.

+- The system will search and return the most relevant answer based on embeddings and FAISS indexing.